Image to Text: How to Extract Text From An Image

 extract text from image

-How can I convert image to text?
+How can I convert images to text with Snagit?

 Upload your image into Snagit.
 Then right-click anywhere on the image and choose Grab Text.
 This scans your image and converts it to text.